-Join us in 2017 as we tell the tale of two brothers.
+Join us as we tell the tale of two brothers.
 One brother on a quest for money, influence and adventure and the other on a quest for paradise, culture and quality.

 The Story begins

 The story of Shugborough really begins 300 years ago in 1693 when William’s grandson, also called William, demolished the manor house and built a two-storied house, which forms the centre of the house today.
 The transformation of that medium sized country house into a magnificent Georgian Mansion was carried out between 1745 and 1748 by the architect Thomas Wright, who added the pavilions either side of the 17th century block.

 It was the two great grandsons of the first William Anson who were responsible for these important changes.
 Thomas, born in 1695, inherited the house, and it is his passion for the classical arts, influenced by his grand tour of Europe, that we see reflected in the house today, particularly in the rococo plasterwork of the dining room and library.
 But it was his daring and adventurous brother George, born in 1697, who provided the funding for these alterations.